Active Substance: sevelamer carbonate

 Renvela is also indicated for the control of hyperphosphataemia in adult patients with chronic kidney disease not on dialysis with serum phosphorus ≥ 1.78 mmol/l.

 Renvela should be used within the context of a multiple therapeutic approach, which could include calcium supplement, 1,25-dihydroxy vitamin D3 or one of its analogues to control the development of renal bone disease.

-What is Renvela used for?
+What is Renvela and what is it used for?

 Renvela should be used with other treatments such as calcium supplements and vitamin D to prevent the development of bone disease.